bordjoski/zkp-fsh/README.md

 `-%#%###%%#%%###%%##%%##%#%%%###%%%%%##%%%%#%%#%%##%##%#%#%##%#%%#%%%##%#%######%#%%#%%%%%%##%######%%%%####%%##%####%%##%%%%%%%#%####%#######%%%##%%#%%##%#####%%%##%#%##%%%##%%%%%#%%%##%%%###%##%##%%#%%#%##%%#%#%%%%##%##%###%#%%%%##%%%#%%%%##%#%%%###%%%%%###%####%%%%##%%#%##%#%%%%%##%##%#%%##%%%#%%%####%#%#%%%%##%%#%####%#%#%##%#%#%#%%%######%###%%#%###%#%%%#%##%%%%%##%%%#%#%#%#%%%##%##%#%###%%%%#%###%#%#%%###%%%#%%###%%%%%#%%##%####%%%#%##%###%##%%##%%%#%##%%%%%####%%##%#%#%#%%%%%%######%####%%%##%#%%#%#%#%%%%%%#%#%%%#%%%#%%%%##%%#%#%%##%%%%#%%#%####%%%##%##%%%%#####%#%#%%####%##%%##%###%%##%%%#%%##%%######%%######%%#%%%%#%%##%##%%###%%%#%###%%#%%#%%##%%#%%%##%%#%####%#%#%##%%%#%%##%%#%#%#%%#%##%%#%%#####%##%%%%%%%###%%#%#%%#%%%######%##%##%%%%%#%%%%%#%##%#####%%%%%%#%#%#%#%#%##%%#######%%%%##%%###%##%#%#%%####%#%%%%%##%%%#%%%####%###%#%#%######%%%##%####%%%#%%#####%%%%#%#%%#%%##%##%#%#%####%#%%%#%%%%###%%%###%######%###%#%%%#%%%###%##%%%%#%#%%%%#%#%#%#%#%#%###%#%#####%%#%##%%%###%%#%%%####%%%#%%%######%%%%%#%%#%##%####%%%#%#%##%%%%##%#%#%#`

 In the both cases, proof has valid format as long as the same configuration is used by Client and Verifier.\
-This is optional as it does not improoves security much but it comes handy when custom outputs are desired.
+This is optional as it does not improove security much but it comes handy if custom outputs are desired.

 #### Runing the tests